gerardogaitan/gerardogaitan.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

 My name is Gerardo Gaitan.
-I have the following qualities:
+I am a Geoscientist with international experience in salt basins.
+I am polyglot and I have the following qualities:

 - I rock a great mustache
 - I'm extremely loyal to my family